esper-io/console_docs/docs/devices-groups/device-app-install-uninstall.md

  Nested JSON format is not supported.
  :::

+Click the links to find more [JSON settings](../miscellaneous/json.md) and [accessibility settings](../miscellaneous/accessibility-json.md).

 Step 4: Preview the applictaion details and then click **Install** button, when ready.